David Thauberger

 David Thauberger, CM SOM RCA (born 1948) is a Canadian painter known for work that is influenced by popular culture, postcard imagery, folk art, and utopian urban planning concepts.

 Career

-Born in Holdfast, Saskatchewan, Thauberger received a Bachelor of Fine Arts degree in 1971 from the University of Saskatchewan where he studied with David Gilhooly in ceramics.
+Born in Holdfast, Saskatchewan, Thauberger received a Bachelor of Fine Arts degree in 1971 from the University of Saskatchewan (Regina campus) where he studied with David Gilhooly in ceramics.
 Gilhooly served as an early mentor to him as well as other artists of the region.
 In 1972, Thauberger received a master's degree in Art from California State University, Sacramento.
 He also received a Master of Fine Arts from the University of Montana in 1973.
 He actually had no formal training as a painter, but turned an interest in folk art (he curated exhibitions and contributing to documentaries and art books about folk art) into an influence when he began painting in the late seventies, creating iconic images of the prairies.
 The approach in his deadpan images of local architecture and landscape appropriated from sources like postcards, television or magazines is satirical.